man-netcat/ROTK11Edit/README.md

 Currently only supports the English PC release of the game.

+This is made purely by reverse-engineering the binary layout of the scenario files, with the help and documented knowledge of the fine folks at [The Scholars of Shen Zhou](https://the-scholars.com/)

 ## Usage
 `python3 rtk11.py`

 ## Disclaimer

 As it's WIP, expect plenty of bugs and missing features.

+This project does not, and will never contain any copyrighted material from Koei.
+You will need a copy of the game and the scenario files in order to use this tool.

 ## Roadmap